 “Don’t look for a duplicate of the church you’re leaving.
 If you’re searching for an exact copy, you’ll only find disappointment.
 Instead, look for a healthy church with sound doctrine.
 Start fresh and don’t try to pick up where you left off.”

 We knew we found the right church the first week we attended it, though we visited a few more to be sure.
-Week after week the pastor seemed to be inside our heads and hearts, his messages speaking exactly to our circumstance.
+Week after week the pastor seemed to be inside our heads and hearts, his messages speaking exactly to our circumstances.
 It was uncanny.
 God was so tender in our transition.

-Our children assimilated quickly to their new school, faster than we would have dared hoped.
+Our children assimilated quickly to their new school, faster than we would have dared hope.
 My husband’s job started off well.
 I volunteered at school as much as I could and joined a community Bible study.
 We attended an Adult Bible Fellowship (ABF) with people around our same stage in life.

 We did all the things we had always done before to meet people and cultivate relationships.
 We showed love and exercised the gift of hospitality, by inviting people into our home and hosting dinners.